CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/IIngredient.md

 An IIngredient is an ingredient for recipes.
 This could be [an item](/Vanilla/Items/IItemStack), [an ore dictionary entry](/Vanilla/OreDict), [a liquid](/Vanilla/Liquids/ILiquidStack) and much more.

+## Importing the package
+It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
+`import crafttweaker.item.IIngredient;`

 ## Importing the IIngredient package

 Usually, you won't need this, but in some cases recipes won't work until you [import](/AdvancedFunctions/Import) the IIngredient package.